-The majority of Hempel's Product Datasheets and Application instructions apply this classification system when informing on maximum recoating intervals.
+The Hempel classification system consists of three categories for service in atmospheric conditions: MILD, MEDIUM and SEVERE as defined in the table below.
+The majority of Hempel's Product Datasheets and Application instructions apply the classification system when informing on maximum recoating intervals.